hung-phan/grunt-include/README.md

 ```

 ## The "include" task
-This task is inspired by [gulp/include](https://github.com/ng-vu/gulp-include-js).
-Its main purpose is to
+This plugin is inspired by [gulp/include](https://github.com/ng-vu/gulp-include-js).
-injecting template into another.
+The task allows you to preprocess your template by including content from other files.

 ### Structure
 ```